ha-ismail/ADM-HW3-G9/README.md

 6. framework (folder): contains the saved index and framworks files.

 ### How to read our solutions?
-1. First read the Homework_3.ipynb file (maybe use a split screen with hoohle.py to follow the functions).
+1. First read the Homework_3.ipynb file which explains the main approach of our solution (maybe use a split screen with hoohle.py to follow the functions).
-2. Then read the Classes.ipynb.
+2. Then read the Classes.ipynb, which goes in details of our classes and functions.
-3. And refer to the classes/hoohle.py for further information about the classes.
+3. And you can refer to the classes/hoohle.py for further information about the classes (but it has the code explained in classes.ipynb).

 ### link to nbviewer file: